crowdtainer/dapp-contracts/UserStories.md

 - I must be able to create a project by specifying the following variables so that I can start a crowdtainer for my product or service:

 ```
-    /** @param openingTime Funding opening time.
+    /**
-      * @param closingTime Funding closing time.
+     * @param _openingTime Funding opening time.
-      * @param minimumUnitsTarget The amount of sales required for funding to be considered to be successful.
+     * @param _expireTime Time after which the owner can no longer withdraw funds.
-      * @param maximumTargetUnits A limit after which no further purchases are possible.
+     * @param _minimumSoldUnits The amount of sales required for funding to be considered to be successful.
-      * @param token Address of the ERC20 token used for payment.
+     * @param _maximumSoldUnits A limit after which no further purchases are possible.
-      * @param pricePerUnit The price of each unit, in ERC2O units.
-The price should be given in the number of smallest unit for precision (e.g 10^18 == 1 DAI).
+     * @param _unitPricePerType Array with price of each item, in ERC2O units.
-      * @param discount The discount percentage to be received for using the referral system.
+     * @param _referralRate Percentage used for incentivising participation.
-      * @param reward The reward percentage to be given for being referred to by a buyer.
+     * @param _token Address of the ERC20 token used for payment.
      */
 ```

-- I need tooling to deploy the contract at a deterministic address (using CREATE2 opcode), so that I can reference the contract address in the legal agreement document even before the contract has been deployed.
+- I need tooling to deploy the contract at a deterministic address, so that I can reference the contract address in the legal agreement document even before the contract has been deployed.

 - I must be able to withdraw the funds if the minimum target is reached, so that I can signal that no more sales are avaiable, and start working on shipping the sold products.

-- I must be able to signal that products will no longer be delivered, so that
+- I need a 2-way communication channel, so that once a Crowdtainer is successful, I can communicate with them regarding their delivery.

 ### As a buyer